maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/38-san-francisco-county-department-of-elections/all-elections/en/voting-basics/vote-language.md

 **Election materials and ballot facsimiles** are available at each polling place in these languages:

 한국어/Korean
-日本語/Japanese
 Tiếng Việt/Vietnamese

-**Telephone assistance** is available in 200 languages Monday through Friday 8 AM to 5 PM and all day on Election Day.
+**Telephone assistance** is available in 200 languages Monday through Friday 8 AM to 5 PM, during the two weekends prior to Election Day from 10 a.m. to 4 p.m. on Saturday and Sunday, and from 7 AM to 8 PM on Election Day.

 - English & request for other languages: 415-554-4375
 - 中文/Chinese: 415-554-4367